Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: FSS-TIs for CD-FSS

-The optimization process of the model must ensure both the expressive power of domain-specific features for the base categories in the source domain and the robustness of domain-agnostic features under random perturbations, while also preventing potential overfitting.
-To ensure the expressive power of domain-specific features for the base categories in the source domain, we use the domain-specific features of the support set $[{f_k^{s, s, ds}, k=1, \cdots, K}]$ to generate the support prototypes $\zeta^{s, s, f, c^s}$ and $\zeta^{s, s, b, c^s}$.
+The optimization process of the model ensures both the expressive power of domain-specific and domain-agnostic features in the source domain.
+To ensure the expressive power of domain-specific features, we use the domain-specific features of the support set $[{f_k^{s, s, ds}, k=1, \cdots, K}]$ to generate the support prototypes $\zeta^{s, s, f, c^s}$ and $\zeta^{s, s, b, c^s}$.